dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

    2. Compliance officer does another review of the applicant
    3. Identity documents are ran against a Goerment system.
 (I get the feeling that Ms. Cross wasn't too certain about this step)

+   Through my personal interaction with Nashoniea Smith, I learnt that,

+   1. 3 last recent pay slips were needed to prove source of income
+   2. The latest bill from a utility company was needed to prove address
+   3. An identity document was photographed to prove identity
+   4. Issue #57 describes all the information required from the applicant

 6. When asked about the needs and frustration of the firm, Ms. Cross wasn't willing to express those because she felt it was divulging confidential information about the company.